All about Cenote X'Batun in Yucatán (2025 Travel Guide)

 The name Dzonbacal comes from the Mayan language and means "stone slide".
 This name possibly refers to the characteristic rock formations and structures that can be found in and around the cenote.

-There are rustic changing rooms just outside the cenote area, you can hire a bike for the tour, as well as life jackets or snorkeling equipment.
-The use of the life jackets is recommended, but it is optional.
+You shouldn't expect too much, but there are rustic changing rooms just outside the cenote area.
+You can hire a bike for the tour, as well as life jackets or snorkeling equipment.

 In the small village San Antonio de Mulix there is a church, a store where you can buy a few snacks and something to drink and also a restaurant (Restaurante Búútuncito).
 But the place is otherwise not really worth mentioning...

-How to get to Cenote X'Batun from Mérida?
+How to Get to Cenote X'Batun from Mérida?

 The cenotes are somewhat hidden.
 The last two kilometers you drive on a dirt road.
 It's a bit of an adventurous drive, but it's worth it.
 The place is a little off the highway 261 to Muna.
 At kilometer 39 you take the road to the west in the direction of the former cocoa plantation.